The Ministry of Public Safety and Solicitor General supports three victim services programs in the Province of BC. These programs include:

 Victim court support programs are not intended to assume conduct of services to all victims of crime once a matter gets to court.
 These programs are intended to provide services when a victim or witness does not already have services elsewhere.
 When a police-based or community-based program is already engaged with a victim or witness, they are likely to continue providing services through the court process.

-Victim Court Support Programs do not provide 24/7 crisis response, they provide services during business hours only.
+Victim Court Support Programs do not provide 24/7 crisis response, they provide services during business hours.